IdentityServer/Documentation/docsv2/advanced/federated-signout.md

 A common approach in both WS-Federation and OIDC providers is to use a HTTP-based front channel approach where an `<iframe>` is rendered in the user's browser as a mechanism to inform IdentityServer the user's session has ended (much like IdentityServer [supports](signout-http.html)).

-To implement federated signout you can provide an signout endpoint to your upstream identity provider.
+To implement federated signout you must provide a signout endpoint (which would be registered with the upstream identity provider).
 When it's invoked it can inform all of IdentityServer's clients that the user has signed out.
-This is doen by invoking `ProcessFederatedSignoutAsync` (via the IdentityServer OWIN environment extensions) which will render the appropriate notification `<iframe>`.
+This is done by invoking `ProcessFederatedSignoutAsync` from the IdentityServer OWIN environment extensions.
+This will revoke the user's session cookies with IdentityServer and render the appropriate notification `<iframe>` to the client applications.
 Note: this requires your signout endpoint to run in the same pipeline as IdentityServer (meaning after).

 The code below shows an example: